-You can recognise olive oil in cosmetic products by looking for the name "Olea Europea (fruit) Oil" on the label.
+To recognise refined olive oil in cosmetic products, look for the name "Olea Europea (fruit) Oil" on the label.

 You will periodically receive information from Naturaequa and you will be able to know all our initiatives, events and information